JumaJuiceTime/CairnHack/adventures/conversions/through-ultans-door-1.md

 ### Cudgel of Senescence (Shaltromo’s apprentices)

-On a failed WIL save opponent glimpses a dire fate and is incapacitated by fear for the remainder of the battle.
+On a failed PRS save opponent glimpses a dire fate and is incapacitated by fear for the remainder of the battle.
 Usage: one battle.
 Recharge: the wielder is reduced to exactly 0 HP in battle.

 ### Potion of Slipperiness (Maneeshaneru)

 Splash on a character within 10’.
-For the next hour they must make a DEX save to complete any significant action or fall taking d4 damage.
+For the next hour they must make a AGL save to complete any significant action or fall taking d4 damage.
 Single use.

 ### Night Terror (Maneeshaneru)

 Dagger (d4).
-Critical Damage: Opponent must make a WIL save or be incapacitated by waking nightmares for the next turn.
+Critical Damage: Opponent must make a PRS save or be incapacitated by waking nightmares for the next turn.

 ## Room 2, Domed Room, Page 16

-Bear traps do d10 DEX damage.
+Bear traps do d10 AGL damage.

 ### Oddity: Golden effigy of a web